duetds/date-picker/README.md

 }
 ```

+If you wish to customize any of the default properties shown above, *we recommend to NOT import or link to the provided CSS,* but instead copying the above code into your own stylesheet and replacing the values used there.

-Additionally, you can override Duet Date Picker’s default styles by using e.g. `.duet-date__input` selector in your own stylesheet.
+Additionally, you’re able to override Duet Date Picker’s default styles by using e.g. `.duet-date__input` selector in your own stylesheet.
+This allows you to give the form input and e.g. date picker toggle button a visual look that matches the rest of your website.

 ## Server Side Rendering